Request received - loud & clear!

 A credit report won’t contain any information related to your checking or savings accounts.
 Also, the information pertaining to criminal records, medical history, lifestyle, and other details are not included in the credit report.

-This will depend on various factors such as the inclusion of hard inquires, payment details, credit card, and loan applications.
+This will depend on various factors such as the inclusion of hard inquiries, payment details, credit card, and loan applications.
 As soon any changes are detected, your credit report would change.
 The information is obtained on a monthly basis for the changes to be implemented.
-If you find any error on your credit report, you are recommended to get it corrected from the assessor.
+If you find any error on your credit report, you are recommended to get it corrected by the assessor.

 Unless it is incorrect, no details can be deleted from your credit report.
-The credit report provides an insight of your credit history and lending worthiness.
-Most lenders vastly depend on the credit reports to assess the lending risks.
+The credit report provides insight into your credit history and lending worthiness.
+Most lenders vastly depend on credit reports to assess lending risks.